Engagement in education and the workforce

 - Unemployed – full-time work – actively looking for full-time work

 - Unemployed – part-time work – looking for part-time work only.
 It may also include students studying full-time in higher education.

 - the number of young people classified as NILF was the largest of the five categories above.
-This may suggest that many young people enrolled in full-time study were not looking for work.
+This may suggest that a significant number of young people enrolled in full-time study were not looking for work.

 - young people from rural or regional South Australia tended to have higher participation rates and lower unemployment rates than those in metropolitan Adelaide.

-Secondary schools in South Australia can be classified into three categories: Government, Catholic and Independent.
+Secondary schools in South Australia are most commonly classified into three categories: government, catholic and independent.